 Ultimately, an IGEL virtual environment allows administrators to manage hardware and software faster and more efficiently with policy-based drag and drop.
 Set up the requirements of the company, then once those are locked in, it is just a matter of performing simple, structured tasks by literally dragging icons into place on the admin interface.

-Setting up new devices also becomes a whole lot easier, with automatically-configured thin clients ready to use straight out of the box.
+Setting up new devices also becomes a whole lot easier, with automatically-configured endpoints ready to use straight out of the box.
 Simply attach them to the network, and they will configure within a matter of minutes, with almost no input from an administrator.
 This is especially useful for remote and branch offices, as set-up is easily simple enough to be performed by staff on-site, rather than have an IT administrator fly or drive out to a remote site to set up hardware.
 Attaching peripherals is just as easy, so adding new clients to the network takes very little time and effort even for untrained staff.

 Running everything from one central location allows administrators powerful insight into their network as well, providing them with the ability to view and control devices.